-As we conclude Key 2, we've found that sexual sin breeds immaturity in men and insecurity in women.
+As we conclude Key 2, we've found that that sexual sin breeds immaturity in men and insecurity in women.
 Neither of these traits are beneficial for a healthy marriage or sex life.
 If you have sexual sin in your life, past or present, we implore you to deal with it now.

-with it now.
-COUPLE'S CONVERSATION 1.
+Suppressing your sin, denying your sin or ignoring your sin will not make things better.
+Read Psalm 32:3 to see what happened with King David as he kept silent about his sexual sin.
+Remember, without revealing there is no healing.

 In our marriage, what do you consider "need" to know information and "want" to know information?
-2. What are your thoughts about masturbation?
-3. Do you believe pornography is wrong or "no big deal"?
-4. How does sexually explicit material impact our relationship?
+What are your thoughts about masturbation?
+Do you believe pornography is wrong or "no big deal"?
+How does sexually explicit material impact our relationship?

-Key 3: Regard Each Other's Needs as More Important than Your Own od-designed sexuality is best expressed through selfless intimacy rather than selfish interactions.
+Key 3: Regard Each Other's Needs as More Important than Your Own

+God-designed sexuality is best expressed through selfless intimacy rather than selfish interactions.
 As God purposed, a husband is to be tender and affectionate in the pursuit of his wife.
 He is most pleasured by seeing the pleasure his wife derives from their intimacy.